-The base can tend to slide around on some floors.
+The bottom doesn’t have grips on it, and it can slide around on some floors.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.